-DOUG LAUFFENBURGER: (Continuing from yesterday’s post) Let’s say you have your genome sequenced when you’re eight years old, and let’s say you find out that you have this mutation that gives you a 20 percent more chance of having this or that disease.
+DOUG LAUFFENBURGER: (Continuing from the first post in this series) Let’s say you have your genome sequenced when you’re eight years old, and let’s say you find out that you have this mutation that gives you a 20 percent more chance of having this or that disease.
 What do we do about that, and what are the downsides, say, with your future employer, if they know you’re at higher risk of a heart attack or something like that?
 If we can’t do anything about a basic risk, then all we’ve done is make your life worse, because now you’re worried about it, and if inappropriate people get that information,they could use it to your detriment with respect to comprising situations or limiting opportunities.
 So there is a risk that at least some of this kind of information can potentially do more harm than good.

 This is where I disagree with some people, who may tell you, “Information is good.
 How can you be harmed by having more information?
 We just have to put the right mechanisms in place such that somehow no harm can come from having that information.”

 I think that sort of thing is easy to say, but it’s hard to think of all the ways that you’re protected from any adverse effects of having this information.
 Some people happen to be very sanguine about it—they believe you’re never hurt by having more information.